-LaBerge works in close coordination with other technology leaders across The Walt Disney Company, including Parks, Experiences, and Consumer Products; Enterprise Technology; Walt Disney Studios; and Disney Streaming Services.
+LaBerge works in close coordination with other technology leaders across The Walt Disney Company, including Parks, Experiences, and Consumer Products; Enterprise Technology; Walt Disney Studios; and more.
 Collectively, they shape the strategic use of technology to drive companywide growth, drive use of data to engage and entertain consumers, leverage shared services to reduce risk and maximize best practice, and utilize Disney’s size and scale while developing and integrating key technologies into new and expanded areas of business.

 LaBerge had two stints at ESPN, separated by six years as a technology entrepreneur and CEO of Fanzter Inc., a venture-funded consumer software and digital product development company, which he co-founded in 2007.
 At Fanzter, he directed all operations and led the development and launch of a variety of consumer-focused internet and mobile products, ground-breaking social technologies and more.